-The NEA is a major political player, with its associated political action committees contributing nearly $120 million to federal candidates and committees—97% of which supported Democrats and liberals.
+The NEA is a major political player, with its associated political action committees contributing nearly $143.5 million to federal candidates and committees—97% of which supported Democrats and liberals—from 1990 through February 2019.
 The NEA is also deeply entangled in state and local politics and is a major contributor to left-of-center nonprofit organizations.

 NEA was founded in 1857 as the National Teachers Association (NTA) when 43 educators met in Philadelphia in order to advocate for public education.
 It changed its name to the National Education Association in 1870.
 Zalmond Richards—founder of Union Academy in Washington, D.C. and a faculty member at Columbian College, now known as George Washington University—became NEA’s first president.
 Since then, NEA has grown to represent close to 2.95 million as of 2015, a decline from the union’s peak membership in 2008-2010.